Salt7900/Breadcrumbs/README.md

 ![Main map](/breadCrumbs-photos/IMG_2378.JPG)
 ![New crumb](/breadCrumbs-photos/IMG_2383.JPG)

+**Upcoming**: The next iteration of this project is going to be a web based application for running on desktop.
+It will operate the same way the iOS version does, and connect to all the same information.

 **Note**: This repo is for the breadCrumbs frontend.
 There is a [separate repo](https://github.com/dinkengraven/breadcrumbs-db) for its backend, written in Ruby.

 breadCrumbs is a Dev Bootcamp Phase 3 final project by three students from the 2015 Chicago Purple Martins.
 It was created over a period of 8 days in November 2015.